avidunixuser/UsedCarFeatureImportance/README.md

     <img src = "images/crisp_tabular.png" alt="centered image" width = 100%/>
 </center>

-- By performing different ML models, we aimed to get a better result or less error with max accuracy.
+- By performing different Machine Learning models, we aimed to get a better result or less error with max accuracy.
-- Our purpose was to predict the price of the used cars having multiple predictors and 364420 data entries.
+- Our purpose was to predict the price of the used cars with the help of multiple predictors for 364420 unique samples.

-- Initially, data cleaning was performed to remove the null values and outliers from the dataset.
+- Initially, data cleaning was performed to remove the null values (NaN) and outliers from the dataset.
-- Next, the data visualization features were explored deeply and the correlation between the features is examined.
+- Next, the data visualization features were explored deeply to examine the correlation between the features.
-- Subsequently, ML models are implemented to predict the price of car.
+- Subsequently, Machine Learning models were implemented to predict feature importance and the price of car for a given customer preference.
 - From the table below, Random Forest, AdaBoost, and XGBoost are the best models for the prediction of the used car prices.
-- We deployed Random Forest and XGBoost in production.
+- We chose 2 out of 3 best models and deployed Random Forest and XGBoost in production.

 ## Score Table - all models